Michael Bleekemolen

 Michael Bleekemolen (born 2 October 1949) is a Dutch racing driver who currently competes in the NASCAR Whelen Euro Series, driving for the family-owned Team Bleekemolen in the No. 72 Ford Mustang in the EuroNASCAR 2 class.
 He previously raced for the RAM and ATS teams in Formula One.

-He graduated from Formula Vee and tried his hand at Formula One in 1977, where he failed to qualify at his home Grand Prix.
+Bleekemolen graduated from Formula Vee and tried his hand at Formula One in 1977, where he failed to qualify at his home Grand Prix.
 Nevertheless, he returned the following year with ATS for four races, but qualified only once, at Watkins Glen.

-After Formula One, he returned to Formula 3 for another three years, winning two rounds of the European Championship and finishing second in the series to Alain Prost.
+After Formula One, Bleekemolen returned to Formula 3 for another three years, winning two rounds of the European Championship and finishing second in the series to Alain Prost.
 From there he moved to one-make Renault racing, where he remains to this day.
 His sons Jeroen and Sebastiaan are also racers.